The Best Mexican Restaurant in Every State

 When in North Dakota, do as the locals do and gorge yourself on Acapulco’s flavorful fare, from homemade refried beans to hand-wrapped corn husk tamales.
 If you’d rather stay in than go out, recreate your favorite dish with these Mexican restaurant copycat recipes.

 Warning!
-You’ll definitely need an afternoon siesta after a stop at Nada.
-Because no one leaves hungry from this upscale Ohio eatery, where even the bar bites and sips, like the Mexican mule (goodbye vodka, hello, tequila!) and the flaky chips dipped into smoky queso, are enough to satisfy your Southwestern cravings.
-Let your inner bartender loose with these creative tequila drink recipes.
+You’ll definitely need an afternoon siesta after a stop at Guacho’s.
+Because no one leaves hungry from this Ohio eatery, where tacos al pastor (they claim theirs are the best in the Columbus!) and a sip of their smooth horchata are enough to satisfy your Southwestern cravings.
+Let your inner bartender loose with these crafty tequila drinks.

 Barrios Fine Mexican Dishes, Oklahoma City

 Mi casa es su casa.
 That’s the Mexican take on Midwestern hospitality, which is what you’ll be welcomed with at Barrios.
 Pull up a chair on the outdoor patio and settle in for an evening of frozen avocado margaritas, some of the best queso you’ll ever have and street corn bursting with flavor.
 Psst!
-Here are 10 things to do with queso besides make dip.
+Here are 10 things to do with queso besides make dip, according to celebrity chef Aarón Sánchez.

 ¿Por Qué No?
 Taqueria, Portland